 A good framework is a funnel called AARRR: Acquisition, Activation, Retention, Revenue, Referral.

 Which are the customers’ actions that you are going to track to define the steps above and monitor your business performance?

-In the Uber example: Passengers download the app first (Acquisition), then they may create an account (Activation), they may book as few journeys (Retention), they would generate revenue for the business by paying for those journeys (Revenue) and finally they may send a referral code to their friends to invite them to join (Referral).
+In the Uber example: Passengers download the app first (Acquisition), then they may create an account (Activation), they may book a few journeys (Retention), they would generate revenue for the business by paying for those journeys (Revenue) and finally they may send a referral code to their friends to invite them to join (Referral).

-More Lean Canvas examples from Amazon, AirBnb, Facebook, Youtube and Google are available here.
+More Lean Canvas examples from Amazon, Airbnb, Facebook, Youtube and Google are available here.

 – Uber’s first pitch deck

 – The Telegraph for profiles of drivers and passengers in London